haskell/haskell-platform/download-website/contents.markdown

 The Platform provides HPC - a professional-grade tool generating code coverage information and statistics for Haskell.
-Code coverage information can tell you how good your testsuite is, or what part of your code is executing at any given time.
+Code coverage information can tell you how good your test suite is, or what part of your code is executing at any given time.

 [GHC]: http://haskell.org/ghc